 In addition to environmental issues these constituencies are also focused on social and other governance issues, including matters such as, but not limited to, human capital and social issues.
-We also have established diversity, equity and inclusion goals as part of our ESG initiative.
-Our initiatives also extend from individuals to entire communities, including those we serve and, just as importantly, those from which we source.
+We have established diversity, equity and inclusion goals as part of our ESG initiative.
+Our initiatives extend from individuals to entire communities, including those we serve and, just as importantly, those from which we source.
+Failure to attract, hire, develop, motivate and retain highly qualified and diverse employee talent, especially in light of changing worker expectations and talent marketplace variability regarding flexible and hybrid work models, to meet our goals relating to fostering a diverse and inclusive culture or to adequately address potential increased scrutiny of our diversity, equity and inclusion initiatives could impact our ability to achieve our business objectives and adversely affect our future success.